NVIDIA/spark-rapids/docs/get-started/getting-started-gcp.md

 ![Dataproc Cluster](../img/dataproc-cluster.png)

-## Run Pyspark and Scala Notebook a Dataproc Cluster Accelerated by GPUs
+## Run PySpark or Scala Notebook on a Dataproc Cluster Accelerated by GPUs
 To use notebooks with a Dataproc cluster, click on the cluster name under the Dataproc cluster tab and navigate to the "Web Interfaces" tab.
 Under "Web Interfaces", click on the JupyterLab or Jupyter link to start to use sample [Mortgage ETL on GPU Jupyter Notebook](../demo/GCP/Mortgage-ETL-GPU.ipynb) to process full 17 years [Mortgage data](https://rapidsai.github.io/demos/datasets/mortgage-data).

 ![Dataproc Web Interfaces](../img/dataproc-service.png)